Why would you want to invest in your brand at a time like this?

 Brand supports advertising and marketing.
 Branding should underpin all marketing and advertising initiatives; distinctive design adds recognition and impact, and the brand’s ethos helps you define what messages you want to communicate.

-Brand builds an extended family from employees, to networks and shareholders.
+Brand builds an extended family from employees, to networksand shareholders.
 Everyone within your enterprise is connected through brand.
 With an employer brand, you have the ability to create a reputation to attract the right people for your teams.

-Values, Mission, Vision, Purpose, Tone of Voice, Personas, and Visual Identity are all building blocks for what your brand stands for and, ultimately, what your audiences stand for.
+Building blocks for success Values, Mission, Vision, Purpose, Tone of Voice, Personas, and Visual Identity are all building blocks for what your brand stands for and, ultimately, what your audiences stand for.
 These aspects of your brand should be reflected in everything you do and say.

 People choose brands because they connect to them, and in some ways, because they represent their values.